 Neurotransmitters and their metabolites are critical in regulating mood, sleep, motivation and energy.

-- Melatonin is the hormone that regulates sleep
+- Melatonin, a key hormone that regulates sleep

 If you are interested in functional medicine testing: please contact us at email@example.com or make an enquiry online.
 We have a number of different tests available and it is most helpful, and cost effective, to carry out an initial assessment with your Nutritionist before testing.